 Are you currently out of work?
 Look for ways to bring in income by researching the best side hustle apps to earn money.

-The moral is to don’t stay static.
+The moral is to not stay static.
 Look for ways to grow yourself professionally, as well as additional income streams.

 Reanalyze Your Housing

 One final step to plan for a recession is to reanalyze your housing.
 Housing is often the largest expense for most.
 If you can save money in this area, it will help you immensely.

 Here are a few ways to save on housing: